CSC-3380-Fall-2024/Project-Dungeon/README.md

 3.)
 Controls in the game
 - W, A, S, and D or arrows keys to move, and shift to sprint
-- ‘M’: Pulls up the stats menu
+- ‘R’: Pulls up the stats menu
 - ‘E’: Interacts button.
 Interacts with items and enemies

 4) Inventory controls
-- ‘I’: Pulls up the Inventory menu
+- ‘Q’: Pulls up the Inventory menu
 - Left mouse button check item description
 - Right mouse button Uses Item
 - Middle mouse button drops item